Archive for category Retrograde Motion

 Hello, everyone.

-On August 20 Mercury enters its retrograde phase for three weeks.
+Three times a year, Mercury enters its retrograde phase for three weeks.
 Mercury retrograde is an opportunity to turn our attention from our normal “pedal to the metal” style of thinking to a more reflective and inwardly-tuned focus.

 This may sound inefficient but it’s actually an important part of our mental cycles to pause and review whether there are red flags that we’ve been moving too fast to notice.
 The trepidation people often feel when they hear that Mercury is moving into retrograde motion stems from ignoring the cues to take a break from direct action and forward motion.
 One of Mercury’s guises is the Trickster and he does have a way of getting our attention if we won’t occasionally slow down.